Urbit-Systems-Technical-Journal/nocksite/content/compiling/relationship-to-hoon.md

 ### Vases

-Hoon uses “vases” as a way to package up Nock code along with metadata about its type and structure.
+Hoon uses "vases" as a way to package up Nock code along with metadata about its type and structure.
+A vase is a cell of `[type value]` where the type is itself a Nock noun representing Hoon's type information.

 This allows Hoon to maintain strong typing and structure while still compiling down to the untyped Nock specification.
+The type information in a vase enables:

+* Runtime type checking and validation.
+* Dynamic code generation with type safety.
+* Metaprogramming with full type awareness.
+* Safe composition of separately-compiled code.

+Vases are particularly important in Hoon's compilation model, where the compiler itself operates on vases to type-check and transform code, maintaining the invariant that typed Hoon expressions correspond to correctly-typed Nock nouns.

 ## Further Reading